-All details provided to us by your employer will remain hidden, as we do not need to request this information.
-Any remaining information that we need you to complete will be displayed for you to fill in.
+All details provided to us by your employer will remain hidden, as we do not need to request this information again from you.
+Information that we need you to complete will be displayed for you to fill in.

-Where we collect your employment start date and date of birth, this is converted and saved as a banding as part of the processing.
-The individual date or year of birth entry is deleted from our systems on the release of the reports to your employer.
+Where we receive an employment start date and date of birth, this is converted and saved as a banding as part of the processing.
+The individual date of birth entry is deleted from our systems on the release of the reports to your employer.

 Anonymity is the biggest concern individuals have when they complete a b-heard survey.
 In order for voices to be heard and actions to be taken, we require you to answer your b-Heard survey truthfully.
 Incorrectly responding to a b-Heard survey, you are rendering the survey as useless and therefore the result meaningless.
 Please be assured your individual responses are never accessible by anyone associated with you or at your workplace.
 Please be assured we will always keep your survey responses confidential.

 Where employers have a duty to monitor diversity levels, they may request that we include a diversity questionnaire alongside the b-Heard survey.
 Where this additional questionnaire has been requested, you may be asked to provide responses to questions that are deemed to be more sensitive to you e.g. race, religion, sexual identity, gender identity and disability.
 We will be the Data Controller of this data as we are for your responses to the questions on the b-Heard survey.
 Your individual survey responses will not form part of your employer’s dataset.